Anti-Inflammatory Diet Plan →

 To finish, reduce the heat, add your toppings, and enjoy!

-Of course, this spicy corn chowder or soup is full of flavor by itself, but I like to spice things up even more with toppings like fresh basil, extra chili sauce, roasted corn kernels, peppercorn, jalapenos, and even a drizzle of coconut milk and olive oil from time to time.
+Of course, this roasted corn soup is full of flavor by itself, but I like to spice things up with toppings like fresh basil, extra chili sauce, roasted corn kernels, peppercorn, jalapenos, and even a drizzle of coconut milk and olive oil.
 If you aren’t following a vegan diet, you could even add in shrimp or chicken!

 Roasted corn soup in a black bowl topped with roasted corn kernels, a spoon scooping up a bite.